richardcavell/BASICloader/README.txt

 execute the program.

 The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.
+The core of the program is a loop that uses the READ keyword and the POKE command.
+The program will contain DATA statements as well.

 The input file must be a machine language program.
 It can be a plain binary, an RS-DOS Coco file, a Dragon DOS file, or a Commodore 64 PRG file.
 The Coco,